rails-girls-summer-of-code/summer-of-code/about/roles.md

 they are decision makers, or work closely with decision makers, so they can set general goals, give directions and provide feedback.

-At the beginning of summer Mentors will help students design a roadmap for the project and throughout the project be available to review pull requests, help with concepts and generally support the team.
+At the beginning of summer Mentors help students design a roadmap for the project.
+They are available throughout the summer to review pull requests, help with concepts and generally support the team.

-Since students will be supported by coaches in their day-to-day work, the workload for mentors is limited.
+Since students are supported by coaches in their day-to-day work, the workload for mentors is limited.
 This said, mentors can also assume the role of a coach themselves.